praneetk96/praneetk96/README.md

-## My name is Praneet Kumar and i'm a JS Developer
+## My name is Praneet Kumar and i'm a JavaScript Developer

 - 👀 I’m interested in creating applications and configure dotfiles
-- 🌱 I’m currently learning Kotlin, Lua, Pyhton
+- 🌱 Currently learning Kotlin, Lua, Pyhton
-- 💞️ I’m looking to collaborate on Open Source projects
+- 💞️ My 2022 resolution is to contribute more on open source projects
-- 📫 How to reach me praneetk96@protonmail.com
+- 📫 How to reach me praneetk96@gmail.com

 <!---
 praneetk96/praneetk96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.